-After the company’s repurchase of its high yield debt, its balance sheet seems to be in a strong position.
+After the company’s repurchase of its high-yield debt, its balance sheet seems to be in a strong position.
 It has sufficient undrawn facilities, strong liquidity, and long-dated maturities.
-Other gold companies such as Newmont Mining (NEM), Barrick Gold (ABX), and Kinross Gold (KGC) have also reduced their debts considerably over the past two to three years.
+Other gold companies such as Newmont Mining (NEM) and Barrick Gold (ABX) have also reduced their debt considerably over the past two to three years.

 Notably, investors have been worried about AngloGold’s high leverage, but the company’s recent efforts and future outlook could do much to calm these concerns.
 Gold’s (GLD) (IAU) high price and the weaker South African rand are obvious tailwinds toward a lower financial leverage position for AU.

 Now let’s discuss dividends.